4-2 SALARY, PAYROLL, AND BUSINESS INFORMATION

 Method and Payment

-Salary checks are issued on the last official State workday of each month with the exception of December, in which they are issued about the 20th.
+Salary checks are issued on the last official State workday of each month with the exception of December, in which they may be issued earlier at the discretion of the Governor.
 Nine-month faculty being paid for the first time by UNCP will receive payment for July through the month in which the check is issued.
-For example: If the first check issued by UNCP is in September, the check will be for 3/12 (July, August, and September) of the contracted salary.
+For example: If the first check issued by UNCP is at the end of September, the check will be for 3/12 (July, August, and September) of the contracted salary.

-The Payroll Officer will distribute checks or notices of deposit, if you select direct deposit option, to the departmental secretaries.
+The Budget Technician will distribute checks and notices of deposit, if you select direct deposit option, to the departmental secretaries.
 Faculty members may pick up this payroll information from their departmental secretary.
 Summer school checks will be available July 15 and August 15 or Friday if the 15th falls on a weekend.

 STATUTORY DEDUCTIONS (All earnings are subject to these deductions)